trainline/react-skeletor/Documentation.md

 const createSkeletonProvider = <TPendingProps, TProps extends TPendingProps = TPendingProps>(
   dummyData: TPendingProps | (props: TPendingProps) => TPendingProps,
-  predicate: (props: TPendingProps) => boolean, styling?: React.CSSProperties | string,
+  predicate: (props: TPendingProps) => boolean, styling?: () => React.CSSProperties | string,
 ) => (WrappedComponent: AnyComponent<TProps, void>): React.ComponentClass<TPendingProps>
 ```

 - dummyData: The data you want to inject into your component, accept an Object or a function that get props passed which return your dummy data
 - predicate: A function that get props passed and define the loading state of your application
-- styling: Either an inline style object or a className that get injected into the skeleton components
+- styling: A function that return either an inline style object or a className that get injected into the skeleton components

 - WrappedComponent: The React component that get the data injected into